Conical refraction: Approximately circular

 In typical crystals, the difference between $n_x, n_y, n_z$ is small.
-In this case, the conoidal point is approximately at the center of the tangent circle surrounding it, and thus, the cone of light (in both the internal and the external refraction cases) is approximately a circular cone.
+In this case, the conoidal point is approximately at the center of the tangent circle surrounding it.
+Thus, the cone of light (in both the internal and the external refraction cases) is approximately circular.

 Polarization

 Take the unit sphere.
 Each point on it is a possible direction of the wavevector.
 For each, plot the direction of the major and minor axes of the ellipse intersection.
 This results in two families of curves intersecting orthogonally on the unit sphere, with 4 singularities.
 The graph is topologically the same as that of the umbilical point of a generic ellipsoid.

 The index of the vector field is 1/2, which explains why the direction of polarization turns by half of $\phi$.

 In the case of external conical refraction, we have one ray splitting into a cone of planar waves, each corresponding to a point on the tangent circle of the wavevector surface.
 There is one tangent circle for each of the four quadrants.
 Take the one with $k_x, k_z > 0$, then take a point on it.
 Let the point be $\vec k$.

 To find the polarization direction of the planar wave in direction $\vec k$, take the intersection of the index ellipsoid and the plane perpendicular to $\vec k$.
 The polarization direction is the direction of the major axis of the ellipse intersection between the plane perpendicular to $\vec k$ and the index ellipsoid.

 Thus, the $\vec k$ with the highest $k_z$ corresponds to a light polarized parallel to the $k_y$ direction, and the $\vec k$ with the lowest $k_z$ corresponds to a light polarized in a direction perpendicular to it.
 In general, rotating along the circle of light by an angle of $\phi$ would rotate the polarization direction by approximately $\phi/2$.

 This means that turning around the cone an entire round would turn the polarization angle by only half a round.
 This is an early example of the geometric phase.
 This geometric phase of $\pi$ is observable in the difference of the angular momentum of the beam, before and after conical refraction.